GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/index.md

       For example, do not assume that a character created by a player when they join the game will be accessible when the condition **Player has joined** turns true.
 Instead, adapt your events to always look at all the objects on the scene, and react depending on the ones that are present or not.

+### Host migration

+By default, when the host leaves, a new host is automatically assigned.
+This is useful to ensure that the game can continue even if the host leaves.
+The new host is picked based on the ping of the players, so the player with the best connection will be the new host.
+In-game notifications are shown to the players when the host changes.

+A condition **Host is migrating** can be used to check if the host is migrating.
+This can be useful to adapt the game when the host changes, for example pausing the game, displaying a message...
+If your game has no interactions between the players, you might not need to handle this condition.

+An action **Configure lobby game to end when host leaves** can be used to configure the lobby so that the game ends when the host leaves.
+This can be useful for games where the host is critical to the game, or if you game requires a specific number of players to be present.
+If this action is used, the condition **Lobby game has just ended** will turn true for all players when the host leaves.

 ### Ending a game

-When you want to end the game, use action **End the game**.
+When you want to end the game, use the action **End the game**.
+This action can only be called by the host of the game, so you can add a condition to check if the current player is the host before calling this action.

-When the action is called, the condition **Lobby game has just ended** will turn true for all players, so you can end your game.
+When the action is called, the condition **Lobby game has just ended** will turn true for all players, so you can handle the end of the game for everyone.
 Typically, you can use this condition to either stop moving things in your game, or to switch to another scene, where the lobby will be reopened.

 You can also automatically re-open the lobby by using the action **Open the game lobbies**, so players can join a new lobby and start a new game.